rahul-george/fastapi_camera_stream/README.md

-# fastapi_flet_camera_feed
+# FastAPI Camera Stream
-Example program utilizing fastapi backend and flet UI to display the camera image capture feed.
+Example program utilizing fastapi backend to stream the camera feed via websocket.
+It has 4 rest endpoints to control the camera.
 For this example, I am using Baslor Camera library.